 - Baby has some experience with “chewing.”
 Your baby doesn’t have to have teeth to start munching on soft foods.
 They may also practice this jaw motion on toys or even on nothing while watching you eat.

 - Baby is interested in solid foods.
 When your little one starts reaching for your food (or even stealing it from your plate) they are telling you they want to try something new.
-Consider starting with softer solids like chunks of banana or avocado.
-But you can move to puffs pretty quickly.
+Consider starting with softer solids like chunks of banana or avocado, but you can move to puffs pretty quickly.

 - You are doing baby-led weaning.
 While traditionally weaned babies start with purees and take longer to work their way up to puffs, baby-led weaning may allow you to start on puffs a bit sooner.

 Remember, these are just guidelines.
-It’s possible that your baby will be either ahead or behind of the ‘normal’ schedule and that’s OKAY TOO!
+It’s possible that your baby will be either ahead or behind of the ‘normal’ schedule and that’s okay too!

 Can a baby choke on puffs?